 4. If you have a partner, you should talk to him or her and take it slowly if he or she has no experience with the topic.
 Feel your way together.

-If you’re solo, this isn’t a bad thing, because there are more sexually submissive people than dominant people, so your chances are pretty good.
+If you’re single, this isn’t a bad thing, because there are more sexually submissive people than dominant people, so your chances are pretty good.
 You don’t have to tell anyone directly, but you shouldn’t hide from your contacts the fact that you have little experience or even lie about it.

 Virtually, you should treat your counterpart similarly to how you would in reality.
 Politeness is better received by most seriously looking subs than a “Hello slave, what are you wearing?”
 In short: Chat, email and speak in a normal language, i.e. the language you think you will use when meeting.